kawtar-dok/NFT-Drop-Kali-s-Collection/README.md

+create your NFT collection and launch to OpenSea and a minting website

 In this Project i did used :
 React.js| Next.js | Typescript | Sanity CMS | Tailwind CSS | Thirdweb | NFT Minting | Blockchain